-Learn about and volunteer at The Tool Library, an environmental and social justice not-for-profit in the University Heights neighborhood.
+Learn about and volunteer at The Tool Library, an environmental and social justice not-for-profit on Main Street

-The Tool Library—which celebrated its thirteenth anniversary this summer—lends over 4,000 tools, large and small, to over 1,000 individual and group members for both personal and collective projects.
+The Tool Library—which celebrates its fifteenth anniversary this summer, has almost 5,000 tools and over 2,000 individual and group members.
 In addition to aiding personal do-it-yourself efforts, it organizes extensive community work: planting and maintaining trees, flowers, and neighborhood gardens; spearheading organized cleanups and streetscape and store-front maintenance; staging do-it-yourself and repair clinics; equipping and training in safety and lead abatement efforts.

-Its largely young leadership includes recent UB graduates from Architecture, Urban Planning, Environmental Studies, English, Social Sciences, Law, Media Studies, Management, and Engineering, many of whom already have careers in other major local not-for-profits such as the Olmsted Parks Conservancy, the Buffalo History Museum, People United for Sustainable Housing (PUSH), and the Clean Air Coalition of Western New York.
+Its largely young leadership includes recent UB graduates from Architecture, Urban Planning, Environmental Studies, English, Social Sciences, Law, Media Studies, Management, and Engineering, many of whom already have careers in other major local not-for-profits such as the Olmsted Parks Conservancy, the Buffalo History Museum, People United for Sustainable Housing (PUSH), the Clean Air Coalition of Western New York, and The Central Terminal Restoration.

-This opportunity will enable you, as is appropriate to your interests, goals and abilities, to learn this organization from the ground-up: staffing a shift or two weekly at the shop; learning its inventory, technology, budget and business model; participating in its various committees; helping with its website, social media, and design of communication materials; grant-writing efforts; working in the neighborhood “field”.
+This opportunity will enable you, as is appropriate to your interests, goals and abilities, to learn this organization from the ground-up: staffing a shift or two weekly at the shop; learning its inventory, technology, budget and business model; participating in its various committees; helping with its website, social media, design of communication materials, and zine-style manuals; grant-writing efforts; working in the neighborhood “field”.

-Your academic supervisor in these efforts will be long-time Tool Library Board Member Dr. Barbara Bono, UB Associate Professor Emerita of English and Global Gender and Sexuality Studies and former Academic Director of the UB Undergraduate Civic Engagement Academy.
-She will be assisted by former Board Member Hadar Borden, Program Director of UB’s Blackstone Launchpad, and member Caitlin Hoekstra, Assistant Director of Experiential Learning, College of Arts and Sciences.
+Your academic supervisors in these efforts will be Tool Library Board Members Dr. Cole Lowman and Dr. Barbara Bono.
+Dr. Lowman is an Assistant Professor of Teaching in the Department of Engineering Education, where they primarily teach STEM Communications, and Dr. Bono is Associate Professor Emerita of English and Global Gender and Sexuality Studies and former Academic Director of the UB Undergraduate Civic Engagement Academy.
+They will be assisted by former Board Member Hadar Borden, Program Director of UB’s Blackstone Launchpad, and member Caitlin Hoekstra, Assistant Director of Experiential Learning, College of Arts and Sciences.

 Students will pursue a variety of outcomes, as is appropriate to individual interests and abilities: